invokemedia/code-quality/README.md

 ## Tools

-The standards outlined here are broken down into 2 groups: formatting and linting.
+The standards outlined here are broken down into 3 groups: formatting, linting, and testing.

 ### PHP